SUPPLEMENTAL MODULES

 Pain Management: Unique Considerations Across Life Stages

 This education focuses on equipping healthcare professionals with advanced skills to assess and manage complex pain cases, create tailored pain management plans, and implement multimodal strategies to optimize patient outcomes.
-By integrating evidence-based approaches, motivational interviewing, hope theory, and collabora-tive care principles, participants will gain actionable insights to improve patient en-gagement, resilience, and overall quality of care.
+By integrating evidence-based approaches, motivational interviewing, hope theory, and collaborative care principles, participants will gain actionable insights to improve patient engagement, resilience, and overall quality of care.
 Register for the full series of live webinars or select the sessions that best fit your needs!
 You will need to register for each session via AOA’s learning management system.
+You do not need to be a member of AOA to set-up an account.

-Case Study 2 Focusing Upon Young Adult Population
+Case Study 6: Focusing on the Senior Population

 Faculty: Katherine Austman, MD, FASAM and Susan Emberson, RN